ameli/special_functions/docs/besselh.rst

 Syntax
 ======

-This function has the following syntaxes depending on whether it is used in Python or Cython interface, or the input argument ``z`` is complex or real.
+This function has the following syntaxes depending on whether it is used in Python or Cython, or the input argument ``z`` is complex or real.

 +------------+-----------------+------------------------------------------------------------------------+
 | Interface  | Input Type      | Function Signature                                                     |